CodeEditApp/CodeEdit/.github/pull_request_template.md

 <!--- Add things that are not yet implemented above -->

 - [ ] I read and understood the [contributing guide](https://github.com/CodeEditApp/CodeEdit/blob/main/CONTRIBUTING.md) as well as the [code of conduct](https://github.com/CodeEditApp/CodeEdit/blob/main/CODE_OF_CONDUCT.md)
-- [ ] The issues this PR address are releated to each other
+- [ ] The issues this PR addresses are related to each other
 - [ ] My changes generate no new warnings
 - [ ] My code builds and runs on my machine
 - [ ] My changes are all related to the related issue above